Scuba Diving Gran Canaria: boat dives on the southwest coast

 Hotels in Arguineguín: from budget rooms to charming 3*-star hotels or luxury 5-star resorts

 In Arguineguín are a variety of accommodation options for any type of vacation.
 From simple €50,- rooms in the town itself, to €250,- rooms in the luxury 5* resorts just a couple of kilometers outside the town of ‘La Playa del Aruineguín’.
 Sign up for my mailing list or stay tuned for the upcoming blog post about Arguineguín.
-You can find your accommodation by using the map below, I receive a small percentage of commission with your purchase.
+You can find your accommodation by using the map below, I receive a small commission of your purchase.

 Booking.com